prayerslayer/clever10/README.md

 1. `pip3 install -r requirements.txt` (installs dependencies)
 2. `python3 clever10.py generate-cards`
 3. Take `main.tex`, `content.tex` and the `images` folder, upload them to [Overleaf](https://overleaf.com) and download PDF.
 Or alternatively, compile `main.tex` on your own system (`pdflatex main && pdflatex main` if you have all dependencies installed).

+## Production

+### Printing

+Use heavy paper, at least 300 grams/square-meter.

+The generated PDF technically allows to be printed double-sided as the original Smart10.
+Put 2 cards on each DIN A4 page, rotate every 3rd and 4th by 180 degree to make the cut marks align.
+This is doable, e.g., in Adobe Acrobat.
+However I could not persuade the printers I've used to print cards _exactly_ behind each other.
+Not for many pages anyway.
+Thus I recommend to print one-sided, sadly.
+(2 per DIN A4 page)

+### Cutting

+Cutting the cards is some effort but doable with basic equipment.
+6 cuts with a swingline paper trimmer and 8 scissor cuts per page (assuming 2 cards per page).

+### Packaging

+Make a shallow box template at [template maker](https://www.templatemaker.nl/en/shallowbox/) with appropriate dimensions.
+The cards are 11cm x 11cm, so a bit more length and height than that.
+Width (thickness) depends on how many cards you have and the paper weight used.
+With 100 cards on 300g/m^2 paper you're looking at a staple of around 3 cm.

+Ideally you want heavier paper also here to make the box stable.

+Alternatively, paper/art shops often sell finished boxes.
+You can't print custom image on them anymore, but they are sturdy.

 ## License